fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-technical-manual-english.rst

 The ``CMD_LINE_OPT="--batch"`` option was added as, for the sake of this quick-start, the trace supervisor is not expected to have already been installed.

-For the more in-depth reference installation instructions, refer to the `Sim-Diasca Installation Guide`_ section.
+For the more in-depth reference installation instructions, refer to the ``Sim-Diasca Installation Guide``.